-The consolidated financial statements have been prepared by management in accordance with Canadian accounting standards for not-for-profit organizations and include the following significant accounting policies.
+The consolidated financial statements have been prepared by management in accordance with Canadian Accounting Standards for Not-for-Profit Organizations (ASNPO) and include the following significant accounting policies.

 Basis of presentation and consolidation

 These consolidated financial statements include the accounts of WUSC, its foreign country offices and WUSC Education and Development Corporation, a Canadian not-for-profit corporation (collectively referred to herein as WUSC).
 WUSC controls WUSC Education and Development Corporation by virtue of its ability to appoint that entity's Board of Directors.
 All significant intercompany transactions and accounts have been eliminated.